Reactions To Trump Denial Of Puerto Rico Death Toll Include 'Warped,' 'Absurd,' 'Grotesque,' 'New Low,' 'Vile'

-After Donald Trump took to his Twitter account on Thursday morning to deny the official death toll from Hurricane Maria, a Inquisitr reported, which slammed into Puerto Rico almost exactly one year ago, outraged reaction poured in not only on social media, but from politicians and journalists as well, with even one Republican congressmember slamming Trump for his “warped mind.”
+After Donald Trump took to his Twitter account on Thursday morning to deny the official death toll from Hurricane Maria, as Inquisitr reported, which slammed into Puerto Rico almost exactly one year ago, outraged reaction poured in not only on social media, but from politicians and journalists as well, with even one Republican congresswoman slamming Trump for his “warped mind.”

 “It might be a new low,” said Floria GOP Rep Ileana Ros-Lehtinen, according to The Hill.
 “How could you be so self-centered and try to distort the truth so much?”